icorposcopy/LuckyblockBattlegroundsHub/README.md

 ## Made by icorposcopy on ROBLOX

-### Lucky Blocks Battlegrounds Hub has been made to
+### Lucky Blocks Battlegrounds Hub has been made to bypass that pesky wait time; and make you not have to spend robux on simple lucky blocks.

+#### Script